 A new fuel tank mounted where the more typical fuel tank would be located replaces the F 800 GS’s underseat design.
 BMW claims that the new tank provides a better front to rear load distribution of 49%/51%.

 The new fuel tank holds just 4 gallons.
 At BMW’s claimed 57 MPG, full to empty range calculates to 228 miles.
 I saw 55 MPG on the F 850 GS’s display from a mixture of 70% dirt road riding and 30% spirited pavement riding.
-Ultimately, the range should be fairly close to BMW’s estimate.
+Ultimately, the range should be reasonably close to BMW’s estimate.

 Riding Modes and Rider Aids